Civilians flee Syrian border towns as Turkish warplanes, artillery begin offensive

 Trump called the Turkish assault a “bad idea” and said he did not endorse it.
 He expected Turkey to protect civilians and religious minorities and prevent a humanitarian crisis, he said.

-But one of Trump’s closest allies, Senator Lyndsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency”.
+But one of Trump’s closest allies, Senator Lindsey Graham, said failing to support the Kurds would be “the biggest mistake of his presidency”.

 Representative Liz Cheney, a Republican hawk, said: “The U.S. is abandoning our ally the Kurds, who fought ISIS (Islamic State) on the ground and helped protect the U.S. homeland.
 This decision aids America’s adversaries, Russia, Iran, and Turkey, and paves the way for a resurgence of ISIS.”